samsucik/knowledge-distil-bert/experiments/analysis/prediction-analysis.md

 - ```if steven soderbergh 's ` solaris ' is a failure it is a glorious failure .``` (pos)

 Confused by positive keywords:
-- Doesn't understand "anything but fun" as negative: `although huppert 's intensity and focus has a raw exhilaration about it , the piano teacher is anything but fun .` (labelled negative)
+- Doesn't understand "anything but fun" as negative: `although huppert 's intensity and focus has a raw exhilaration about it , the piano teacher is anything but fun .` (neg)
 - `all that 's missing is the spontaneity , originality and delight .` (neg)

 #### Unconfident mistakes